 3. The first church grew because its members were devoted to the apostles’ teaching, fellowship, communion, and prayers (Acts 2:42–47).

 5. Churches grow where the body speaks the truth in love, joined in Christ, and equipped so that every part works together (Eph 4:15–16).

-6. Healthy growing churches build on Christ and no other foundation (1 Cor 3:6–15).
+6. God gives the increase and healthy churches grow by building on Christ and no other foundation (1 Cor 3:6–15).

 How did the first church grow?
 They grew together.
 Luke reported, “So those who received his word were baptized, and there were added that day about three thousand souls.
 And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers” (Acts 2:41–42 ESV).
 If you do one thing to grow, remember this devotion and model this scripture to share that devotion to God’s word and fellowship in the church.

 Christians grow and churches grow by sharing God’s word together so that others want the same.
 This is why Bible studies, prayer, and fellowship together are so vital (Acts 2:42–47; 5:42; 6:7; 10; 12:12; 20:20).
-Dying churches would rather stand in the lobby, program events, repair the building, and complain, and they do this to avoid study and discussion of the Bible with other Christians and their lost neighbors.
-Churches need meetings filled with biblical discussion and praying together.
-Christian gatherings for studies and devotions after the assembly can immediately increase followup with visitors.
+Dying churches would rather stand in the lobby, program events, repair the building, and even complain, and they do this to avoid study and discussion of the Bible with other Christians and their lost neighbors.
+Churches need meetings filled with biblical discussion and prayer together.
+Christian gatherings for studies and devotions after the assembly and midweek can immediately increase followup with guests.
+Studying sermons in group studies offers unity on midweek studies.
+Focusing on discipling children after assembly will increase the congregation’s life and shift their mission to the Great Commission.